This page is intended to cover all the steps involved in assessments, and to answer the most frequently asked questions.

 Validity of a test is the degree to which an assessment actually measures what it claims to measure.
 Edgenuity measures two types of validity:

 - Content Validity refers to the adequacy with which relevant content has been sampled and represented in the test.
 Each diagnostic, formative, interim, and summative assessment in Edgenuity is designed to measure content-area achievement.
 Items are aligned to Edgenuity's course content material and represent the breadth of content described in current state and Common Core standards.
-All targets and distractors are reviewed by experienced classroom teachers and content specialists to align with Haladyna (2006) and the Smarter Balanced Assessment Consortium’s (2012) bias, fairness, and sensitivity standards.
+All targets and distractors are reviewed by experienced classroom teachers and content specialists to align with Haladyna (2006) and the Smarter Balanced Assessment Consortium’s (2012) for bias, fairness, and sensitivity standards.
 Teachers and specialists also ensure that items measure content and objectives presented in each course.
 If discrepancies are found, items are revised and/or replaced.

 - Construct Validity assesses the degree to which a test measures the theoretical construct it is designed to measure.